cyborg5/IRLib2/IRLib2/examples/Iot_IR/readme.md

 The other sample page is "cable_and_tv.html" which has codes for a BrightHouse/Spectrum cable box using the Panasonic_Old protocol and a Samsung TV using NECx protocol.

 You can simply open these files in your computer without actually hosting on a Web server.
-It has been tested with Internet Explorer and Google Chrome.
-Explorer will require you to click on a button to enable active X controls.
-Chrome does not.
-Note also Explorer will automatically resize and dock the webpage but Chrome does not implement that feature.
-If
+It has been tested with Internet Explorer, Google Chrome, Mozilla Firefox, and Opera Browser.
+Explorer will require you to click on a button to enable active X controls but the others do not.
+Note also Explorer will automatically resize and dock the webpage but the others do not implement that feature.

+You will have to edit the source of the html pages to configure your IP address for your device.

 You can edit the codes for any remote supported by IRLib2.
 Each button is defined by 4 values in the table beginning at line 26.
 For example the first button in the Adafruit remote example reads: